 How safe is Brazil?

 Threat level: Medium

 The general travel advice for Brazil is to exercise increased caution due to high crime levels, particularly in major cities, and be aware of the current health and safety requirements when visiting to remain vigilant, and report anything of suspicious nature.
 Health wise there are some ongoing concerns with Brazil suffering a major Yellow Fever outbreak, see our Immunisations section for further details.

 You should be particularly cautious during the Carnival period, as crime tend to be on the rise at this period.

-On the 16th of February 2018, President Temer signed an emergency decree to order the army to take over policing duties in Rio de Janeiro to fight and defeat organised crime and gangs.
+On the 16th of February 2018, former President Temer signed an emergency decree to order the army to take over policing duties in Rio de Janeiro to fight and defeat organised crime and gangs.
 Military intervention ended on the 31st of December 2018.

 Intelligent Protection International Limited provides Executive Protection services in South America.
 If you are interested in these services, please visit: Bodyguards in Latin America.

 On the 11th of November 2017, it was reported that members of the Mercedes AMG Petronas F1 Team were robbed at gunpoint in Sao Paulo, where the team is preparing the Brazilian Grand Prix, to be held on the 12th of November.
 Shots were said to have been fired but none injured.

 The main security problem and highlighted travel advice in Brazil is the high level of violent gun and knife crime across the country.
 Bag-snatching, car-jacking and kidnappings are quite common place in many areas of the country.
 Virtual no-go areas exist including the “Favelas”, very poor shanty-towns that exist in all major cities.